-But as you can see, the scenario where myVar is neither A nor B is pretty verbose, all we're really trying to express is an else.
-And as we add more values the last ngIf condition will become more complex.
+But as you can see, the scenario where myVar is neither A nor B is verbose when all we're trying to express is an else.

-To illustrate this growth in complexity, let's say we wanted to handle a new hypothetical C value.
+To illustrate this growth in complexity, say we wanted to handle a new value C.